Best Practices for Moving from CRM to Spiro

 #1: Take the data you need and leave the rest

 When moving away from your old CRM, decide what data you want to keep moving forward.
 A year’s worth of data likely provides more than enough information on your activities.
 Typically, anything older than 12-18 months is not going to be valuable.
-Even if you have a long sales cycle, your communication 18 months ago is less relevant that last month.
+Even if you have a long sales cycle, your communication 18 months ago is less relevant than last month.
 People change roles and move companies all the time, and your CRM isn’t keeping up with that.

 Keep only data that is recent, so that you can be more confident that the information is actually correct.
 Then, Spiro can layer on new information to supplement and update the information and contacts that you already have.
 Unlike legacy CRMs, Spiro automatically enhances data insights for your contacts and companies based on your interactions with them.
 This relieves you from the burden of constantly updating contacts and company records.